datarefuge/workflow/metadata.md

   - When it is downloaded, unzip it
   - Spot check some of the files (make sure they open and look normal, i.e., not garbled)

-- Create new record in ckan
+- Create new record in CKAN
-  - Click "Add Dataset" in [ckan](https://www.datarefuge.org/)
+  - Click "Add Dataset" in [CKAN](https://www.datarefuge.org/)
   - Start entering metadata following the metadata schema spreadsheet (https://docs.google.com/spreadsheets/d/12JAleU6eF4wgu0hIlQ5efoOUCsZjT-UkRxwAofVZp6c/edit#gid=1879921913)
   - To decide what value to enter in each field:
     - Open JSON file that is in the bag you have downloaded; it contains some of the metadata you need
     - Go to the original location of the item on the federal agency website, to find more more facts about the item such as description, title of the dataset, etc. (See "Original URL" cell in Unscrawlable spreadsheet.)

-- Linking the ckan record to the bag:
+- Linking the CKAN record to the bag:
-  - Click "Next: Add Data" at the bottom of the ckan form
+  - Click "Next: Add Data" at the bottom of the CKAN form
   - Click "Link" and enter the Bag URL in the text field
   - Click "Finish"
   - Test that the link you just created work by clicking it, and verifying that the file begins to download.